dogweather/forkful/content/en/lua/files-and-io/reading-a-text-file.md

   it to process, analyze, or display stored data, like settings, logs, or user input.
 lastmod: '2024-03-13T22:45:00.221170-06:00'
 model: gpt-4-1106-preview
 summary: Reading a text file means loading its content into your program.
-We do it to process, analyze, or display stored data, like settings, logs, or user input.
 title: Reading a text file
 weight: 22
 ---